Nopey/ssbc-rs/README.md

 Elsewhere, I recommend using cargo: `cargo build`

 ### Signed Mode
-When building on otter, pass `--cfg 'feature="signedmagnitude_sub"'` to build.sh if you'd like to match the CSCI 261 SSBC's behavior.
+By default, ssbc-rs uses two's complement subtraction, as the CSCI 355 SSBC does.

-If you're elsewhere, you can pass `--features=signedmagnitude_sub` to cargo build to build with that feature.
+If you'd like to match the 261 SSBC's behaviour, pass `--cfg 'feature="signedmagnitude_sub"'` to build.sh when building on otter or pass `--features=signedmagnitude_sub` when you're elsewhere.

 ## Usage